Phantom Theater: Phantom Theater (1992–2002)

 At the end of the 1991 season, the building housing the attraction was gutted, and the water transportation system was removed.
 Installed in its place was an Omnimover-type dark ride created by D.H.
 Morgan Manufacturing, similar in style to The Haunted Mansion attractions at various Disney parks around the world.
 An Anaheim-based theming company, R&R Creative Amusement Designs, Inc., developed the concept of the ride including its sets, props, and music.
 R&R, in conjunction with AVG Technologies of Valencia, also designed and fabricated the animatronic characters.
 The original boat loading area used on previous versions of the ride was retained and converted into a queue area for a kiddie roller coaster named Scooby Zoom, which later became Great Pumpkin Coaster.
 A new entrance was constructed for Phantom Theater at the opposite corner of the building, and a small, unused section of the building was converted into a children's theater called the "Enchanted Theater".

 Phantom Theater officially opened to the public on April 11, 1992.
 It was themed as a behind-the-scenes tour of an abandoned theater haunted by the ghosts of vaudevillian-era performers, staff, and theatergoers who frequented the venue long ago.
 The exterior of the building was stylized as a dilapidated and crumbling opera theater.
 The queue area was dimly lit with a pair of electrical chandeliers above.
 The ride featured 17 separate scenes, some of which utilized a Pepper's ghost trick – a famous and widely used dark ride trick – to display ghostly illusions.
+The guests were welcomed into the theater by the Phantom Maestro, who were then led on a tour by No Legs Larry through the Theaters dressing rooms, prop rooms, technical backstage areas, before viewing the Theater Production, when the guests were then told to escape, the ill fated guests were led to the boiler room and thrown into the hot coals.